onap/oom/docs/OOM User Guide/oom_user_guide.rst

 the \ `Kubernetes <https://kubernetes.io/>`__ container management
-system which maintains the desired state of the container system as described by one or more deployment descriptors - similar in concept to OpenStack HEAT Orchestration Templates.
+system which maintains the desired state of the container system as described by one or more deployment descriptors - similar in concept to OpenStack Heat Orchestration Templates.
 The following sections describe the fundamental objects managed by Kubernetes, the network these components use to communicate with each other and other entities outside of ONAP and the templates that describe the configuration and desired